lindseysim/templatize/README.md

 }
 ```

-Or, even better, used a nested structure for the section like below:
+Or, even better, used a nested structure for the section like below.

 &nbsp; *Template:*